microsoft/CCF/sphinx/source/developers/logging_lua.rst

 Logging (Lua)
 =============

-CCF comes with a generic application for running Lua scripts called *luageneric*, implemented in [CCF]/src/apps/luageneric/luageneric.cpp.
+CCF comes with a generic application for running Lua scripts called `luageneric`, implemented in `luageneric.cpp <https://github.com/microsoft/CCF/blob/master/src/apps/luageneric/luageneric.cpp>`_.
 At runtime, *luageneric* dispatches incoming RPCs to Lua scripts stored in the table *APP_SCRIPTS*.
 The RPC method name is used as the key, and if a script exists at this key it is called with the RPC arguments.

 The script at key ``__environment`` is special.
 If set, the corresponding script is invoked before any actual handler script to initialize the Lua environment.